 - The Museum has a quiet space available for families who need a break.
 Please ask a Visitor Services staff member for assistance.

-Social stories are available to assist families preparing for a visit to the Museum.
+Social narratives are available to assist families preparing for a visit to the Museum.
 Download them here!

 * The Museum is often less crowded during weekday afternoons.
 Most group tours visit during morning hours.
 If you would like to know if any large groups are scheduled on a particular day, please contact Neely Simms at (405) 278-8213.